-Changing the existing surface cover associated with project works (i.e. access roads, underground collector system and turbine foundations) may affect runoff patterns surronding the project location.
-Potential short term impacts to runoff patterns may result from activites related to the interconnection of project turbines via underground cabling to the substation and the construction of turbine access roads and foundations.
+Changing the existing surface cover associated with project works (i.e. access roads, underground collector system and turbine foundations) may affect runoff patterns within the Project Area.
+Potential short term impacts to runoff patterns may result from activites related to the interconnection of project turbines via underground cabling to the substation.

 Vegitation cover will be restored after the installtion of the local collector system and trenches will be filled and revegetated.
-Lands used for temporary construction staging areas surround the turbine locations will resume agricultural activities.
 During the decommissioning phase, all disturbed lands will be returned to pre-existing conditions as agricultural fields.
 Access roads will be removed, at the landowners's request.
 It is anticipated the changes in runoff patterns will be negligible.